dotnet/dotnet-docker/samples/aspnetapp/README.md

 We recommend that you do not use `--rm` in production.
 It cleans up container resources, preventing you from collecting logs that may have been captured in a container that has either stopped or crashed.

+Notes:

-> Note: See [Establishing docker environment](../establishing-docker-environment.md) for more information on correctly configuring Dockerfiles and `docker build` commands.
+- See [Establishing docker environment](../establishing-docker-environment.md) for more information on correctly configuring Dockerfiles and `docker build` commands.
+- See [Building for a platform](../build-for-a-platform.md) for instructions on how to target specific platforms.
+- See [Enable globalization](../enable-globalization.md) for instructions on how to install system globalization libraries.

 ## Build an image with `HEALTHCHECK`